yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 2 - Quick wins -AK.md

 "We check and our opponent bets and now we can decide, do we call, do we fold, do we turn our hand into a bluff raise?
 But either way, it's a very marginal spot.
 Like I said, Ace King not very different than something like Ace Deuce or pocket Deuces here."

-**Result:** "We decide to call and get shown the bad news."
+**Result:** "We decide to call and get shown the bad news - villian had AQ."

-## Key Takeaway

-"When you miss, you miss basically with Ace King and you have to treat it as an ordinary hand."